David-Reset/Concrete-Structures-Constructability-Framework/tools/entry-quality-rubric.md

 - **Cut it from the question.
 Move it to the first line of Background.** Relocate, don't delete.
 - An entry that loses its named failure mode altogether is weaker, not tidier.
 A reviewer who deletes it has over-applied this rubric.

-## 4. The design parameter — one thing you can act on, short
+## 4. The design parameter — one thing the designer can act on, short

 - Names the **single thing** the reader measures, counts, selects, or assesses from their drawings, the site, or a supplier.
 - A **short noun phrase**, with units if it's a number.
 Not a sentence, not a list of options, not an instruction.